 Interested?
 Here’s how it works and why you should give it a try.

 The envelope budgeting system tracks the flow of income and expenses.
 You place cash in envelopes to track the amount of money you spend in different expense categories each month.
 At the end of the month, simply check each envelope to know how you did.
 Extra cash means you came in under budget.

 It’s a smart idea to use envelope budgeting to track expenses that typically break the bank.
 Think about your current budget.
-Is there a category you’re constantly overspending on?
+Is there a category in which you’re constantly overspending?
 Dining out?
 Entertainment?
 Clothing?
 Rely on the envelope system’s strict cash-only method to overhaul your budget.

 How does envelope budgeting work?

 The main reason we overspend is due to a lack of impulse control.
-There’s often nobody holding us accountable to spending limits, except for ourselves.
+There’s often no one holding us accountable to spending limits, except for ourselves.
 The envelope budgeting system can help.
 It’s one more financial tool in your arsenal to help you create and stick to a sound budget.

 Here’s a step-by-step explanation of how to start:

 Step No. 1: Decide on expense categories

 Pick which expense categories you want to include in the envelope budgeting process.
 Identify the monthly expenses that work best with cash.
 This means they aren’t set up on an automatic payment plan already.
 Here are a few options:

 - Clothing, haircare, or makeup